Mum’s the heroine – Surma’s story

 A young mum herself, Surma faced weeks of worry as doctors struggled to diagnose the problem.
 She said: “We had no idea what was wrong and I ended up in A&E with Fatima as she was violently ill.
 She was in hospital for nine months.
 Every couple of days she had have an infusion, it really was touch and go.
 Even when she was allowed home we were constantly rushing back to the hospital because she had become breathless or poorly again.”

 Two years later Surma gave birth to her second daughter, Aisha, who was also sadly born with the same kidney condition.
 It turned out that Surma and her husband were unwitting carriers of a gene which causes nephrotic syndrome.
 Fatima had a transplant before she was ten and Aisha in her teens had a kidney transplant.
 However, Aisha’s failed after four years and she is back waiting for a further transplant.
-Her wait is made all the more complicated by the shortage of donors from black, Asian and minority ethnic communities (BAME).
-People from those communities are at five times a greater risk of getting kidney disease than white people.
+Her wait is made all the more complicated by the shortage of donors from minority ethnic groups.
+People from those groups are at five times a greater risk of getting kidney disease than white people.

 Surma now works with Kidney Research UK as a Peer Educator, encouraging community members to talk to their peers about the risks of kidney disease, how to look after themselves and about organ donation.